Invesco Ltd. Reduces Position in Washington Real Estate Investment Trust (NYSE:WRE)

 Several other institutional investors have also added to or reduced their stakes in WRE.
 Price T Rowe Associates Inc. MD grew its holdings in shares of Washington Real Estate Investment Trust by 628.6% during the second quarter.
 Price T Rowe Associates Inc. MD now owns 3,634,631 shares of the real estate investment trust’s stock worth $83,597,000 after buying an additional 3,135,778 shares in the last quarter.
 Northwood Liquid Management LP purchased a new stake in shares of Washington Real Estate Investment Trust in the second quarter valued at approximately $26,160,000.
 Glenmede Trust Co.
 NA grew its position in shares of Washington Real Estate Investment Trust by 58.0% in the second quarter.
 Glenmede Trust Co.
 NA now owns 751,779 shares of the real estate investment trust’s stock valued at $17,290,000 after purchasing an additional 275,852 shares in the last quarter.
 Nuveen Asset Management LLC grew its position in shares of Washington Real Estate Investment Trust by 7.2% in the second quarter.
 Nuveen Asset Management LLC now owns 1,649,383 shares of the real estate investment trust’s stock valued at $37,936,000 after purchasing an additional 111,219 shares in the last quarter.
 Finally, Morgan Stanley grew its position in shares of Washington Real Estate Investment Trust by 38.6% in the second quarter.
 Morgan Stanley now owns 386,877 shares of the real estate investment trust’s stock valued at $8,898,000 after purchasing an additional 107,663 shares in the last quarter.
 91.16% of the stock is owned by institutional investors and hedge funds.

-WRE has been the subject of a number of analyst reports.
-Truist Financial dropped their price target on Washington Real Estate Investment Trust from $24.00 to $23.00 and set a “hold” rating for the company in a research report on Monday, December 6th.
-Wells Fargo & Company upped their price objective on shares of Washington Real Estate Investment Trust from $25.00 to $27.00 and gave the company an “equal weight” rating in a report on Wednesday, December 1st.
-Zacks Investment Research raised shares of Washington Real Estate Investment Trust from a “sell” rating to a “hold” rating in a report on Friday.
+A number of research firms have recently issued reports on WRE.
+Truist Financial dropped their price objective on shares of Washington Real Estate Investment Trust from $24.00 to $23.00 and set a “hold” rating for the company in a report on Monday, December 6th.
+BTIG Research upped their price objective on shares of Washington Real Estate Investment Trust from $28.00 to $29.00 and gave the company a “buy” rating in a report on Monday, December 13th.
 StockNews.com lowered shares of Washington Real Estate Investment Trust from a “hold” rating to a “sell” rating in a report on Monday, February 21st.
-Finally, BTIG Research increased their price objective on Washington Real Estate Investment Trust from $28.00 to $29.00 and gave the stock a “buy” rating in a research report on Monday, December 13th.
+Zacks Investment Research upgraded Washington Real Estate Investment Trust from a “sell” rating to a “hold” rating in a research report on Friday.
+Finally, Wells Fargo & Company increased their price objective on Washington Real Estate Investment Trust from $25.00 to $27.00 and gave the stock an “equal weight” rating in a research report on Wednesday, December 1st.
 One research analyst has rated the stock with a sell rating, four have given a hold rating and one has issued a buy rating to the company.
 According to MarketBeat, Washington Real Estate Investment Trust presently has a consensus rating of “Hold” and a consensus price target of $26.25.

 Washington Real Estate Investment Trust engages in the ownership and operation of income-producing real estate properties.
 It operates through the following segments: Office and Multifamily.
 The Office segment provides office space for various types of businesses and professions.
 The Multifamily segment provides rental housing for individuals and families throughout Washington metro region.